-^{} Stir once or twice while cooking
+- Stir once or twice while cooking - Place sealed bag on cookware

 Save energy with Eco heating types

 When cooking food, you can save energy using the energy-efficient heating types "Hotair Eco" and "Top/bottom heating Eco".

 Place the food into the empty cooking compartment before it has heated up.
 Otherwise, energy optimisation will not have any effect.
 Always keep the appliance door closed when cooking.